clicon/clixon-docs/restconf.rst

 The following options apply only for fcgi mode and notification streams:

 CLICON_STREAM_DISCOVERY_RFC8040
-  Enable monitoring information for the RESTCONF protocol from RFC 8040 (only fcgi)
+  Enable monitoring information for the RESTCONF protocol from RFC 8040

 CLICON_STREAM_PATH
-  Stream path appended to CLICON_STREAM_URL to form stream subscription URL (only fcgi)
+  Stream path appended to CLICON_STREAM_URL to form stream subscription URL